pulumi/docs/content/docs/intro/concepts/programming-model.md

 Any packages that create custom resources---classes that derive from the {{< pulumi-customresource >}} base class---will cause Pulumi to load an associated "resource provider plugin" at runtime, which is a binary that implements the Create, Read, Update, and Delete resources defined by the package.
 Normally plugins are installed automatically when you install the package, but you can also [manage plugins explicitly using the CLI]({{< relref "/docs/reference/cli/pulumi_plugin" >}}).

-This is in contrast to a component resource---classes that serive from the {{< pulumi-componentresource >}} base class--whose logic is written entirely within that library itself, without any external plugin required.
+This is in contrast to a component resource---classes that derive from the {{< pulumi-componentresource >}} base class--whose logic is written entirely within that library itself, without any external plugin required.
 A component resource does not manage any external infrastructure state; instead, it simply aggregates existing resources into a larger abstraction.

 Finally, _dynamic providers_ let you write an entire provider within your language of choice, without needing to create a resource provider plugin.
 This has the advantage that you can flexibly create new resource types---but with the disadvantage that you can't share them easily across multiple languages, as resource plugins are language-neutral.